CrommVardek/polk-auction-core/README.md

 ## Introduction

 ### What is PolkAuction Core ?
-PolkAuction core is an HTTP API providing a set of endpoints providing data from Polkadot and Kusama relay-chains.
+PolkAuction core is an HTTP API exposing a set of endpoints providing data from Polkadot and Kusama relay-chains.
 Those data are focused on comprehensive parachain, crowdloan and auction information for any app, user, client to use.
 The data provided by the API are both from on-chain and off-chain.

 ### Technical stack